Xilinx/Xilinx_Container_Runtime/docs/rel.rst

 Version 1.0.0
 -------------

 Xilinx-container-runtime is an extension of runc, with modification to add xilinx devices before running containers.
+Xilinx container runtime provides command line tool to list Xilinx device(s) or card(s) on host machine, and interface to map Xilinx devices into containers per card or device level.
+Also, it is easy to integrate Xilinx container runtime with Docker and Podman.